MayamaTakeshi/redmine_rt/README.md

   - Notification of issue changes (addition, removal, update of journals)
   - API method post_msg to permit to send message to channels
   - WebSocket endpoints to permit to subscribe to channels and send/receive messages thru them.
+  - a text field to permit to quickly insert new comments ("Notes box") on an issue without having to reload the current issue page.

 It uses Ruby on Rails Action Cable to permit realtime notification of events (and for this, you need to have a redis-server installed somewhere).